sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ### Lab: FizzBuzz with Hashes

-In pairs, edit your fizzbuzz code, adding a hash containing keys `"fizz"`, `"buzz"`, `"fizzbuzz"`, and `"other"`, each with arrays as values.
+In pairs, use your current fizzbuzz code to help you create a new method called `fizzbuzz_hash`.
+In this method, create a hash containing keys `"fizz"`, `"buzz"`, `"fizzbuzz"`, and `"other"`, each with arrays as values.
 As you iterate through all the numbers from 1 to `max_num`, add each number to one of the arrays mentioned above; numbers divisible by 3 *only* should go into